New Developments on Federal Unemployment Extensions and Benefits

 - Customers Who Have Run Out of Maximum Benefits

-No Further Congressional Action Taken to Reauthorize Federal Extension Benefits
+Congressional Activities to Potentially Reauthorize Federal Extension Benefits

-As of the end of February, an estimated 296,000 individuals in California are losing out on federal extension benefits.
-This number includes approximately 222,000 claimants who were the most immediately impacted as of December 28, 2013, and an estimated 74,000 individuals who exhausted all their regular state-provided UI benefits and may have qualified for a new federal extension.
+As of the end of March, an estimated 332,000 individuals in California are losing out on federal extension benefits.
+This number includes approximately 222,000 claimants who were the most immediately impacted as of December 28, 2013, and an additional estimated 110,000 individuals who exhausted all their regular state-provided UI benefits and may have qualified for a new federal extension.
 The EDD sent letters to approximately 222,000 individuals in mid-November notifying them that they would lose their federally funded extension benefits at the end of 2013 unless Congress and the President agree to renew the extensions.

 The EDD is closely monitoring the situation in Washington D.C. for any developments regarding federal extension benefits and is preparing to restart the federal extension program as quickly as possible, if approved.
-For right now, no further Congressional action has been taken.
-So there is no need to contact us about restarting a federal extension at this time.
+Since there has been no final decision made, there is no need to contact us about restarting a federal extension at this time.
 We strongly encourage our customers to continue monitoring this page and our Facebook and Twitter pages for any further developments.

 In addition, the Obama Administration has released information about federal extensions in a report prepared by the U.S. Department of Labor and the Council of Economic Advisers entitled The Economic Benefits of Extending Unemployment Insurance.